COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED. To obtain specific information regarding

 (SUBSPECIES VARIABILITY)

---- If- you examine pictures of the ALC and its subspecies, you will notice that no two cats look alike (see pictures throughout this writing).- Discounting genetic change, such development, in our opinion, is due, in part, to geographic separation and isolation, especially in the southern basin of southeastern Asia, where unique habitats and island land masses frequent the region (as seen in areas of Borneo, Malaysia, Sumatra, and Jakarta, as examples).- It is in such environments, and over an evolutionary time period, that variability and physical fragmentation has occurred across populations (Heptner, V. H., 1971; Johns, A. D., 1989; Yu, J., and Wozencraft, 1993), with attributes, that, for the most part, are easily recognized (e. g., differences in color, markings, and in some cases, overall size).
+--- If- you examine pictures of the ALC and its subspecies throughout this writing, you will notice that no two cats look alike.- In our opinion and discounting genetic influences, such development is due, in part, to climate differences, geographic separation, and isolation, especially in the southern basin of southeastern Asia, where unique habitats and island land masses frequent the region (as seen in areas of Borneo, Malaysia, Sumatra, and Jakarta, as examples).- It is in such environments, and over an evolutionary time period, that variability and physical fragmentation has occurred across populations (with attributes, that, for the most part, are easily recognized.
+As examples, differences in color, markings, and in some cases, overall size.- See Heptner, V. H., 1971; Johns, A. D., 1989; Yu, J., and Wozencraft, 1993).

---- From a phylogenetic perspective, the primary mechanisms responsible for physical variabiity among ALC subspecies remain unexplained.
-However, speciation events,- random occurrences, genetic drift, undefined and subtle genetic interactions, and geo-environmental affects (the influence of climate and topography, as examples), among others, are major factors that have impacted change and developmental tendencies in these cats.
-These, in turn, have intensified physical variability among subspecies.- Whether such events are due more to genetics, or, to what degree and extent environmental factors have played in the outcome, is not known.
-In one sense, it is easy to assume that genetics are responsible, after all, biological -"animalian"- structure is primarily genetically based, although the influence of environment may be more important then is currently believed.
-Nonetheless, in our view, any theory that relates to changes in outward physical appearance among these cats are intrinsically subtle, and therefore, difficult to analyze.- Therefore, until the scientific community clearly differentiates these factors and accurately defines their interaction(s), some conclusions, as they relate to developmental variability, remain more theory then fact.
-Still, fragmentation, in whatever form, has complicated a definitive genetic picture and taxonomy.
-Because of this, some experts suggest, that until the ALC subspecies question(s) is resolved, individual species names would be more appropriate or logical, rather then the current listing(s).
-However, when one reviews the literature on this subject, which, incidentally, is very limited, such "premise" (with its associative inferences and assumptions), is not entirely supported by current evidence.
-So, until there is more definitive genetic information, the current taxonomy is more then adequate for classification purposes.
-Nonetheless, since questions remain regarding evolutionary, genetic, and physical variability, the following represent points of inquiry that the scientific wildcat community should consider in their quest to resolve some of the ALC subspecies controversy:
+--- From a phylogenetic perspective, the primary mechanisms responsible for physical variability among ALC subspecies remain unexplained.- However, speciation events,- random occurrences, incremental genetic drift, and geo-environmental forces, among others, have impacted developmental tendencies.- Whether these changes are due more to genetics, or to what degree and extent environmental factors have played in the outcome, have not been fully explained.- In one sense, it is easy to assume that genetics are responsible, after all, biological -"animalian"- structure is primarily genetically based, although the influence of environment may be more important then is currently believed.- Nonetheless, in our view, genetic changes, resulting in physical differences among these cats are intrinsically subtle, and therefore, difficult to analyze.- Therefore, until the scientific community clearly differentiates these factors and accurately defines their interaction(s), some conclusions, as they relate to developmental variability, remain fragmented, and more theory then fact.- Fragmentation, of course, has complicated a definitive genetic picture and taxonomy.- Because of this, some experts suggest, that until the ALC subspecies question(s) is resolved, individual species names would be more appropriate or logical, rather then the current listing(s).
+However, when one reviews the literature on this subject, which, incidentally, is very limited, such "premise" (with its associative inferences and assumptions), is not entirely supported by current evidence.- So, until there is more definitive genetic information, the current taxonomy is more then adequate for classification purposes.- Nonetheless, since questions remain regarding evolutionary, genetic, and physical variability, the following represent points of inquiry that the scientific wildcat community should consider in their quest to resolve some of the ALC subspecies controversy:

 --- It is worth repeating, that the debate, surrounding specific aspects of ALC taxonomy and its subspecies, can never be fully resolved until a concise genetic description and geo-evolutionary history is completed.
 In a sense, without an accurate genetic map as a guide, and in the absence of verifiable information, the questions surrounding subspecies status and classification will be difficult to answer with any degree of certainty, if at all.
 As reported by the International Cat Specialist Group (1996-2006):